 - Observe and predict the burden of disease within companion animals groups, using surveillance data

 - Determine and predict spread and distribution of zoonotic and vector-borne infectious diseases.

 - Allow easier access to more accurate and realistic ecological data.

 Additionally, I’ve focused on developing tailored ‘Big data’ approaches that can facilitate the analysis of multi-dimensional heterogenous data such as metagenomic, expression and phylogenetic data combined with clinical metadata to explore system biology approaches investigating various comorbidities associated with zoonoses.

 In 2017 -2018, I joined Jason Blackburn’s Spatial Epidemiology & Ecology Research Laboratory (SEER Lab).
 The SEER Lab is an interdisciplinary research laboratory jointly housed in the Emerging Pathogens Institute and the Department of Geography at the University of Florida.
 SEER Lab is focused on questions addressing the ecology and spatio-temporal patterns of diseases.
 SEER Lab research is focused primarily on bacterial zoonoses, those bacterial diseases that affect both animals and humans.

-Currently, I work at the Army Public Health Center as an Epidemiologist for the One-Health Division, in the Veterinary Service and Public Health Sanitation Directorate.
+From 2018 to 2021, I worked at the Army Public Health Center as an Epidemiologist for the One-Health Division, in the Veterinary Service and Public Health Sanitation Directorate.
 The current projects I have been focusing on are:

 - Government and Privately-owned Animal Worldwide Surveillance System (GPAWSS)